macawos/panorama-icons/README.md

-# iconcaw
+# panorama
-Icon pack of Macaw
+Icon pack from scratch for MacawOS - designed with simplicity, consistency and accuracy in mind.